SB01 Manual Superlative™

 The Arpeggiator will automatically play any held notes as a progressive arpeggio.

 The speed of the Arpeggiator is controlled by the speed of the LFO/CLK RATE.
-If the SB01 is configured to accept an external MIDI clock, the speed of the Arpeggiator will instend be controlled by the external MIDI clock.
+If the SB01 is configured to accept an external MIDI clock, the rate of the Arpeggiator will follow.

 Arpeggiator Modes

-To enable the Arpeggiator, press any of the three Arpeggiator mode buttons:
+To enable the Arpeggiator, press or combine any of the three Arpeggiator mode buttons:

-• DOWN: plays the arpeggiated notes from highest to lowest
+1. UP: plays the arpeggiated notes from lowest to highest

-• U+D: plays the arpeggiated notes from lowest to highest, and then back down to lowest
+2. U+D: plays the arpeggiated notes from lowest to highest then reverses

-• UP: plays the arpeggiated notes from lowest to highest
+3. DOWN: plays the arpeggiated notes from highest to lowest

 To disable the Arpeggiator, press the currently active mode again.